cybik/tk-quanta-baseline/README.md

 ## Why tho <a name="doushite"></a>
 Literally the only thing that's "not working" on this laptop is LED controls.
-Everything else just worked out of the box after upgrading the laptop to 5.15. --@cybik
+Everything else just worked out of the box after upgrading the kernel to 5.15. --@cybik

 # Description <a name="description"></a>
 TUXEDO Computers kernel module drivers for keyboard, keyboard backlight & general hardware I/O